laktek/punch2/README.md

 ### TODO

-* ability to import .ts files directly in script tags
 * Internal redirects for images loaded via CSS / JS
 * Sourcemap for css and JS
 * CI tests for Windows